Matsushima

 Which Shinkansen did Chika take?

-By the way, which Tohoku Shinkansen train did Chika ride?
+By the way, which Tohoku Shinkansen train did Chika take?

-From the depiction of the train itself in the story, all we can infer is that it is an E5 series electric train, used for the Yamabiko and Hayabusa, running alone (it is not coupled with the Tsubasa on the Yamagata Shinkansen or the Komachi on the Akita Shinkansen).
+From the depiction of the train itself in the story, all we can infer is that the E5 series electric train used for the Yamabiko and Hayabusa is running alone (it is not coupled with the Tsubasa on the Yamagata Shinkansen or the Komachi on the Akita Shinkansen).

 Let's make a guess based on the timetable for March 2025.

-What was Chika doing for the 25 minutes between arriving at Sendai Station at 9:48 and 10:13 In the story, it is depicted as if there was no such long wait.
+What was Chika doing for 25 minutes between arriving at Sendai Station at 9:48 and arriving at 10:13 " In the story, it is depicted as if there was no such long wait.

-That said, it is more natural to assume that she took Hayabusa 5 than Yamabiko 205, which stops at every station, so I will go with the Hayabusa 5 theory.
+However, it seems more natural to assume that they were on Hayabusa 5 than Yamabiko 205, which stops at every station, so I will go with the Hayabusa 5 theory.

 The Senseki Line connects Sendai Station and Ishinomaki Station